wmakley/wmakley.github.io/_posts/2020-07-11-intro-to-jpql-for-activerecord-users.md

 }
 ```

 As you might expect, the Client object will be lazily loaded.
-How you ask?
-The Contacts are actually wrapped by "proxy" objects that do the lazy loading. `getClient()` also returns a proxy, which only actually goes to the database if you call a method such as `client.getId()`.
+How, you ask?
+The Contacts are actually wrapped by "proxy" objects that do the lazy loading. `getClient()` returns a proxy, which only goes to the database if you call a method such as `client.getId()`.
 (This is yet another piece of Hibernate magic that doesn't seem possible in the Java type system, but there you are.)

 This could be a whole blog post itself, so we will leave it at that for now.